joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 1. Git commandline tool
 1. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

-Same as above, use the "Deploy to Azure" button to deploy an ARM template to create the App Service and Token Vault resources.

 The steps below are to modify the web app and/or run the web app locally.

+## Step 0: Deploy "Token Vault" and App Service as above
+If you have not already done so as shown above, use the "Deploy to Azure" button to deploy an ARM template to create the App Service and Token Vault resources.
+Otherwise feel free to use the same `[token-vault-name]` for local debugging.

 ## Step 1: Clone the repo
 Clone the repo to your development machine, by going to the appropriate root folder and running the following command: